proxyapps/proxyapps.github.io/_pages/home.md

 use.
 To accomplish this goal, an ECP proxy app suite composed of proxies developed by other ECP projects that represent the most important features (especially performance) of exascale applications will be created.
-This suite will be released and distributed through this website.
-To ensure high quality of ECP proxies, we will set standards for documentation, build and test systems, performance models and evaluations, etc.  We will also provide templates and best practices for proxy developers to help them meet these standards.
+This suite will be released and distributed through this [webpage](suite-apps).
+To ensure high quality of ECP proxies, we will set [standards](standards) for documentation, build and test systems, performance models and evaluations, etc.
+We will also provide templates and best practices for proxy developers to help them meet these standards.